mickjc750/str/README.md

 ## str_t strbuf_append_vprntf(strbuf_t** buf_ptr, const char* format, va_list va);
 ### These functions are available if you define STRBUF_PROVIDE_PRNF, ideally by adding -DSTRBUF_PROVIDE_PRNF to your compiler options
  These behave like the printf functions, but use an alternative text formatter https://github.com/mickjc750/prnf

+&nbsp;

+# Contributing

+Please raise issues to discuss changes or new features, or comment on existing issues.
+I'm yet to tag a release, so the API is open to changes.
+I'm still quite active, and I value others input.